Is Working Out on No Sleep a Good Idea?Nov 30, 2021

 2. Diminished performance

 In a small study of the women’s tennis team at Stanford University, the players first maintained their usual sleep schedules for two to three weeks while performing sprinting and hitting drills.

 Then, they were asked to prioritize getting 10-hour nights of sleep for five to six weeks.
 The results showed an association between those who got more sleep and those who showed improved performance in their drills.
 The study’s lead author, Cheri Mah, M.S., stated that several of the athletes who participated in the study realized for the first time that sleep was an important factor in their athletic performance.

-But, when you’re working out on little sleep, you’re not giving your body adequate downtime to recuperate, which may mean you’ll be wincing more than normal.
-Lack of sleep “decreases your pain threshold,” says Dr. Rosenberg, “so you are much more likely to feel pain during and after your workouts.”
+No one wants their workout to feel harder than it has to be, but when you’re working out on little sleep you’re not giving your body adequate downtime to recuperate — that means you could end up wincing more than normal.
+Lack of sleep “decreases your pain threshold,” Dr. Rosenberg says, “so you are much more likely to feel pain during and after your workouts.”

 Many people don’t realize the strong impact that sleep has on muscle building.
-“It is during sleep that we release most of our growth hormone,” says Dr. Rosenberg.
+“It is during sleep that we release most of our growth hormone,” Dr. Rosenberg explains.
 “Lack of sleep could impair your body’s ability to recover from a workout and inhibit the growth of muscle.”

 Of course, to build that muscle, you need to be motivated to work out in the first place.
 “People who don’t get enough sleep tend to become more moody, anxious, and fatigued, leading to them becoming less motivated to exercise,” says Dr. Rosenberg.

 If you slept plenty but still need some motivation, check out these 28 training quotes.